6/2 Carson Road,

 What do compensation lawyers do?

-Compensation lawyers, or compensation law firms are specialists in compensation law.
-In Australia, compensation lawyers are often referred to injury compensation lawyers.
+Compensation lawyers or compensation law firms are specialists in personal injury law.
+In Australia, compensation lawyers are often referred to as injury compensation lawyers.
 Injury compensation lawyers are personal injury lawyers who help injured people to recover compensation payment from insurance companies, or at fault parties.
 The most common type of personal injury claims are:

 - Workers compensation claims

 - Criminal Injury Claims

 Foyle Legal is rated as one of the best compensation lawyers for work injury and accidents in Perth since 2016.
 If you have made a personal injury compensation claim, contact Foyle Legal for your obligation free claim review.

 How does a compensation lawyer help me with my injury compensation claim?